 Efficient photo management can determine overall project efficiency.
 Fluix has a wide functionality for photo processing, allowing you to interact with photos in numerous ways.

-Capturing images on mobile and sending them for review in real-time.
-Documents with added photos can be made instantly available to assigned users in Fluix.
-Users can then quickly review it and address any issues if needed.
-A fast response might be important when you need to quickly address alerts related to safety issues or emergencies on-site.
+- Capturing images on mobile and sending them for review in real-time.
+Forms with added photos can be made instantly available to assigned users in Fluix.
+Users can then quickly review them and address any issues if needed.

 - Adding images offline.
 In the Fluix app, your field team can fill out a form and add images when they’re working remotely – even without connectivity.